-- Always be sure that the tool is switched off and unplugged before attempting to perform inspection or maintenance. - Clean out the guard to ensure there is no accumulated sawdust and chips which may impede the operation of the guarding system.
-A dirty guarding system may limit the proper operation which could result in serious personal injury.
+- Always be sure that the tool is switched off and unplugged before attempting to perform inspection or maintenance. - Clean out the upper and lower guards to ensure there is no accumulated sawdust which may impede the operation of the lower guarding system.A dirty guarding system may limit the proper operation which could result in serious personal injury.
 The most effective way to accomplish this cleaning is with compressed air.
-If the dust is being blown out of the guard, be sure the proper eye and breathing protection is used. - Never use gasoline, benzine, thinner, alcohol or the like.
+If the dust is being blown out of the guards be sure the proper eye and breathing protection is used. - Never use gasoline, benzine, thinner, alcohol or the like.
 Discoloration, deformation or cracks may result.